 What technologies are NIBIB-funded researchers developing for drug delivery?

-Current research on drug delivery systems can be described in four broad categories: routes of delivery, delivery vehicles, cargo, and targeting strategies.
+Current research on drug delivery systems can be described in two broad categories: routes of delivery and delivery vehicles.

 Medications can be taken in a variety of ways—by swallowing, by inhalation, by absorption through the skin, or by injection.
 Each method has advantages and disadvantages, and not all methods can be used for every medication.
 Improving current delivery methods or designing new ones can enhance the use of existing medications.

 Microneedle patch for painless vaccinations: Microneedle arrays are one example of a new method to deliver medications through the skin.
 In these arrays, dozens of microscopic needles, each far thinner than a strand of human hair, can be fabricated to contain a medicine.
 The needles are so small that, although they penetrate the skin, they don’t reach the nerves and can deliver medications painlessly.

 NIBIB-funded scientists are developing such a patch with an array of dissolvable microneedles for vaccine delivery.
 These patches are easy to use and do not require refrigeration or special disposal methods, so they could be used by patients at home.
 This technology could be especially helpful in low-resource communities that may not have many health care providers or adequate storage facilities for traditional, refrigerated medicines.

 Robotic pill for oral drug delivery of complex drugs: Self-injections are used to manage some diseases, such as diabetes and Crohn’s disease.
 Medications for these conditions may require an injection because the drugs used are often complex and easily degradable, and therefore can’t be taken orally.
 However, self-injection can represent burdens for patients, including the frequency of the injections and the potential for needle stick injuries.